-Find out the Snakes and Lizards Could Be Hiding in Your GardenApril 1, 2019
+Find Out the Snakes and Lizards That Could Be Hiding in Your GardenJune 7, 2019

-Most of the Brits believe that snakes and lizards can only be found in the tropics and zoos.
-Some think that they are one of the eccentric indoor pets.
+Most Brits believe that snakes and lizards can only be found in the tropics and zoos.
+Others think that you can only spot them in homes as someone’s indoor pet.

-However, little did they know that there are many wild reptiles that can be found in the UK.
-Some of them could be hiding in your backyard right now.
+However, little did we know that many wild reptiles can be found in UK households.
+Some of them could even be hiding in your backyard!

-Our outdoor experts have revealed the different snakes and lizards that can be found in the UK gardens.
-With spring in full bloom, Brits have been urged to look out for reptiles that call the UK home such as:
+Our outdoor experts have revealed the different snakes and lizards that can be lurking in British gardens.
+With the launch of summer, Brits are urged to look out for reptiles that call the UK home such as:

 - Grass snakes